Julie Gutz

-Julie Kathleen Gutz (December 4, 1926 – April 26, 2021) was an American baseball catcher who played in the All-American Girls Professional Baseball League.
+Julie Kathleen Gutz (December 4, 1926 – April 26, 2021) was an American baseball catcher who played in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5' 5", 155 lb., Gutz batted and threw right handed.
 She was dubbed 'Gutzie' by her teammates.

 Born in Storm Lake, Iowa, Julie Gutz caught for three seasons from 1948 through 1950, starting with the Springfield Sallies and Muskegon Lassies before ending her career with the Kenosha Comets.

 While she was a light-hitting catcher, Gutz provided solid defense with a strong throwing arm and showed notable durability.
 During one stretch, she caught in 110 consecutive games and never missed an inning.
 Her most productive season came in 1950, when she hit .203 in 112 games.

 In a 235-game career, Gutz posted an average of .175 (124-for-709) with 13 doubles, five triples and one home run, stealing 14 bases and scoring 62 runs while driving in another 44.